Roxie died at Summerkids Camp. Circumstances were shocking.

 This is a photo from the lifeguard chair which shows just how small the shallow end of the pool is and just how easy it is to watch children.
 Roxie was assigned to the steps area in the upper right corner of the photo.
 She purportedly wound up float…

-Cara DiMassa and family made a concerted effort to prevent parents from picking up their traumatized children.
+The camp director and her family prevented parents from picking up their traumatized children.

 Two Suspected Child Abuse Reports were immediately filed.